 3. Care for yourself.
 It's your responsibility.

-“Do not take the name of the Lord in vain.”
+"Do not take the name of the Lord in vain."
 In other words, chill out.
 Life is only a contest if you make it so (more later), so relax a little bit.
-Stop virtue-signalling via Twitter, or at all.
+Stop virtue-signaling via Twitter (at all, really).
 No one is required to care about how you look, what you write, or what you do.
-In fact, most won’t care unless you directly impact their standard of living.
+Most won't care unless you directly impact their standard of living.

 4. Make time for deeper reflection

 "Remember the Sabbath and keep it holy" can be re-framed to mean that you should take time to appreciate your life and work at regular intervals.
 Those could be weekly (sermons), daily (prayers), or in coordination with U.S. federal holidays.

 In Practice: Call a family member or close friend.
 Do something within the community.
 Plan a service project.
 This goes beyond self-care; it's self-realization.
 You need "sabbath" days to think about loved ones, set life goals, and calibrate your directional compass.

 5. Resist resentment